brootaylor/brootaylor-v3/src/_content/projects/ux-brighton.md

   "lazy")
 }}

 UX Brighton is a static website.
-It's built using the Jekyll static site generator (SSG) and deployed using Netlify.
+It's built using the Jekyll SSG and deployed using Netlify.
 It uses a Netlify CMS configuration to management the content.

 The website can be viewed at [uxbri.org](https://uxbri.org/)

+*[SSG]: Static Site Generator.
+*[CMS]: Content Management System.
+*[SEO]: Search Engine Optimisation.